Defining extended TQFTs via handle attachments: Introduction

 An important application of the general methods we develop herein is to construct a once-extended 4-3-2 skein theory for non-semisimple ribbon tensor categories, i.e. a once-extended version of \cite{CGHP}.
 This application is the focus of a forthcoming paper.
 The constructions of \cite{CGPVnc2plus1, CGHP} sometimes produce partially-defined TQFTs, called non-compact TQFTs, and we also give a non-compact version of Theorem \ref{Thm_ETQFTfromHandle}, simply dropping the last handle $Z_{n+2}$ and the relation involving it.

 Finally, we show that an extension $\ZZ$ of a categorified TQFT $\ZZ^\varepsilon$ is completely determined by its value on the 0-handle.
 This is not too surprising.
-It already features in examples \cite{WalkerNotes, CGPVnc2plus1, CGHP}.
+It already features in examples \cite{WalkerNotes, CGPVnc2plus1, CGHP} and is at the heart of the Reutter--Walker approach mentioned above.
 It is also expected from the proof of the cobordism hypothesis \cite[Prop.
-3.4.19]{LurieCob}.
-The idea there is that the $k$-th handle is a unit for some adjunction, and the $(k+1)$-handle is the counit, which is indeed entirely determined (not up to isomorphism) by the unit in a bicategory.
-This argument doesn't exactly work in our setting as the morphism for which these are unit and counit has corners and is not allowed as a 1-morphism in our cobordism bicategory, but the idea remains valid. {Theorem \ref{Thm_Classif}} \begin{Thm_Classif}\it Let $\ZZ,\ZZ': \Cob_{n+1+1}\to \CC$ (resp. $\Cob_{n+1+1}^{nc}\to \CC$) be (resp. non-compact) once-extended TQFTs which agree on $\Cob_{n+1+\varepsilon}$ and such that $\ZZ(H_0)=\ZZ'(H_0)$.
+3.4.19]{LurieCob}. {Theorem \ref{Thm_Classif}} \begin{Thm_Classif}\it Let $\ZZ,\ZZ': \Cob_{n+1+1}\to \CC$ (resp. $\Cob_{n+1+1}^{nc}\to \CC$) be (resp. non-compact) once-extended TQFTs which agree on $\Cob_{n+1+\varepsilon}$ and such that $\ZZ(H_0)=\ZZ'(H_0)$.
 Then $\ZZ=\ZZ'$. \end{Thm_Classif} One may interpret this result as saying that the existence of a once-extended TQFT $\ZZ$ extending $\ZZ^\varepsilon$ and with $\ZZ(H_0) = Z_0$ is a property of $Z_0$, and no extra structure.

 This result also helps shed some light on the $\iota$-invariance requirement of Theorem \ref{Thm_ETQFTfromHandle}.
-We can show that the requirements (a) and (b) of Theorem \ref{Thm_ETQFTfromHandle} are equivalent to requirements (a) and (a'), where (a') is analogous to (a) but for canceling sphere that intersect negatively instead of positively.
+We show that the requirements (a) and (b) of Theorem \ref{Thm_ETQFTfromHandle} are equivalent to requiring the cancellation (a) for canceling sphere that intersect both positively and negatively.

-These two theorems seem closely related to work-in-progress of Kevin Walker and David Reutter announced in \cite{Walkerunivstatesum}, although they work in a fully extended setting.